jmwanderer/satellites/README.md

 # Animate Real Satellite Groups
-Use TLE files to position and update groups of Satellites in real time
+Use TLE files to position and update groups of Satellites in real time:

 ```
-python orbit_set.py starlink
+python orbit_set.py [ system [ time-factor] ]
 ```

-The availabel constellations are:
+The available systems are:
 - starlink
 - stations (space stations)
 - kuiper
 - GPS
+- artificial (a 40x40 system)

+The time-rate defaults to 2X real time, and depending on the number of satellites in the system and the speed of the computer and GPU running the software, may be able to run at 10X real time.

 You can control the image display:
 - + and - top zoom in and out (shift + does not yet work)